lemiffe/minecraft-bots/README.md

-# minecraft-bots
+# Minecraft Bots

 An assortment of bots for use in Minecraft

 ## Installation

-Run npm install
+- Run npm install

 ## Deploying

-To deploy simply push to master
+- To deploy simply push to master

 ## Usage (with minecraft-env for automatic deploys)